 Term Expires: 12/2021

 Mayor William C. "Bill" Dusch, a Concord native, has been active in the community as a business owner and a member of City boards and non-profit organizations for 30 years.
 He and his wife, Debbie, have two grown children.
 His Council-appointed board service includes chairing Concord's Planning and Zoning Commission, Board of Adjustment, and Historic Preservation Commission.
 He is affiliated with many local non-profits including Concord Downtown Development Corporation, United Way, Cabarrus Arts Council, NorthEast Foundation, and Big Brothers Big Sisters.
-Earlier this year, he was awarded the Cabarrus Regional Chamber of Commerce Duke Energy Citizenship Award for community service.
+He was awarded the Cabarrus Regional Chamber of Commerce Duke Energy Citizenship Award for community service.

 "The citizens of Concord have given me an opportunity to be their next Mayor.
 I thank you all and give you my commitment to uphold our leadership tradition.
 Together with the City Council, I will work hard to continue moving our City forward and am excited for what we will do together over the next years."

 Be a part of the solution with Neighbor Helping Neighbor